 Finally, tired teachers want to provide meaningful feedback, but writing (common core! mandates!) assignments require an immense time commitment.
-High school students write long papers and their details – MLA citing and words cited pages – can create marathon grading sessions.
+High school students write long papers and their details (MLA citing and words cited pages) can create marathon grading sessions.
 A research paper or speech can take me up to 30 minutes to grade.
 25 students per class?

 I don’t have all the answers to grade writing assignments quickly and efficiently, but it is possible to cut back on grading student writing with a few tools.
 Having a rubric or a checklist before assigning a paper communicates expectations to students, and peer editing teaches many important writing lessons.

 Every long writing assignment that passes my desk receives a note.
 A student writes a 3-page paper—how could I not write a few sentences?

-2. Simple points for shorter assignments.
+Simple points for shorter assignments.

 By ‘combination” I mean strict point-based rubrics along with a general, guideline rubric.
 The first will not have much wiggle-room, but the second one will.

 For the rest of the research paper, have a general rubric—focus, support, organization, grammatical concepts, etc. (Tip: for my general rubrics, I like to have space for my notes and feedback to students.)
 If you are working on standards, this rubric will help as you mark what students are meeting and what they are not.

 The latter type will take longer to complete, but you can take into account how students have improved and individual situations.
 For the first, strict rubric there are fewer ways to adjust points, but with documenting sources there most often is a correct and incorrect way.
 I use a combination of rubrics to lessen my time grading.

 After years of tweaking, I created the interactive peer editing system.
 This keeps students engaged and switching papers.
-As students correct their papers, they learn – and my grading is easier too.
+As students correct their papers, they learn, and my grading is easier too.

 Learning how to grade writing assignments fairly and effectively while saving your sanity and social life is a steep learning curve.
 I honestly can’t say I’m a pro, because I see ELA teachers twenty-five years into the business still exhausted from late night grading sessions.
 I have improved over the years, and using a variety of rubrics helps me to cut back on grading student writing.